Huda250/sales-dashboard-analysis/README.md

 - Top 5 Best-Selling Products (horizontal bar chart)

--Sales Distribution by City (pie chart)
+- Sales Distribution by City (pie chart)

 - Customer Interaction with Coupons (bar chart: clicked, used, not used)